connctd/docs/docs/content/connector/connectors.md

 ### Removing a connector installation

-Connector installations can be removed in the detail view of your [installed connectors](https://devcenter.connctd.io/connectors) by clicking the Delete button.
+Connector installations can be removed in the details view of your [installed connectors](https://devcenter.connctd.io/connectors) by clicking the Delete button.
 Note that this will also delete the created instantiations which means that you will loose access to the created things.
 This will also affect the end users of your app.